 How famous entrepreneurs approach work-life balance

 Twitter founder Evan Williams leaves the office in the middle of the day to go to the gym.
-Sheryl Sandberg, Facebook's chief operating officer, goes home at 5.30pm every day so that she can have dinner with her children.
+Sheryl Sandberg, Facebook's former chief operating officer, goes home at 5.30pm every day so that she can have dinner with her children.
 Stefan Sagmeister closes his graphic design business every seven years so that he can take a year-long sabbatical to recharge his creative batteries.

 These are all highly successful and incredibly busy people.
 But they have made a commitment to creating a work-life balance that works for them.